peterkuma/django-attach/README.md

 In the admin, you should be able to see the attachment inline under the change and add pages of your model.
-You should also see a new application Django_Attach, where you can edit the raw attachments and temporary groups (described below) if you ever need to.
+You should also see a new application Django_Attach, where you can edit the raw attachments and temporary objects (described below) if you ever need to.

 It is up to you to implement a meaningful way in which the attachments are